algorithm0r/SuperMarioBros/.github/pull_request_template.md

-# Description
+# Pull Request Description

-Please fill in the form below.
+Please fill out the form below.
 For the checkbox, use [x] to have a checkmark.
 For example:

 - [x] With a checkmark.
 - [ ] Without a checkmark.